40 Health Symptoms You Should Never Ignore

 If you also feel nauseous or sweaty, it's another good indication that you're experiencing a heart attack or another type of heart-related trauma.

-Recommendation: Call 911 immediately and don’t ignore this pain.
+The Remedy Rx: Call 911 immediately and don't ignore this pain.

 Your teeth feel really sensitive

 As we age, our tooth enamel begins to wear away, making us more sensitive to cold or hot foods.
 However, if you notice that the enamel in the back of your teeth is wearing down rapidly, it could be a sign that you have acid reflux.
 While sugary drinks and snacks will wear down the enamel on the front of your teeth, stomach acids are the culprits for the disappearance of enamel in the back of the teeth.
 A study by the University of Alabama found that 40% of gastroesophageal reflux disease (GERD) patients had significant tooth decay and only 10% of them weren't diagnosed with acid reflux.